nyonson/raiju/README.md

 The `-liquidity-thresholds`, `-liquidity-fees`, and `-liquidity-stickiness` are global (not `fees` specific) because they are also used in the `rebalance` command to help coordinate the right amount of fees to pay in active rebalancing.

 `fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
 I am honestly not sure if this is financially sound, but I appreciate the simpler mental model of only thinking in ppm.

+`fees` also automatically applies some [flow control](https://blog.bitmex.com/the-power-of-htlc_maximum_msat-as-a-control-valve-for-better-flow-control-improved-reliability-and-lower-expected-payment-failure-rates-on-the-lightning-network/) to channels in order to encourage more rebalancing.

 ## rebalance